 - And by being (regularly) trained by your company regarding the medical devices they’ll be handling.
 Like always, you need proof for that, e.g. attendance signatures from your internal training seminars.
 Fun!

 Medical Device Consultant Tasks

 This can be briefly summarized as: The most important tasks of medical device consultants are explaining the handling of devices to professionals and informing the PRRC if things go wrong with the device.
 Example situations:

 - A customer calls and complains that the software regularly makes their mobile phones explode.

 - A user sends an email that their user profile data got swapped with someone else’s profile and now their disease data is all mixed up.

 You get the idea.
-The medical device consultants subsequently must inform the medical device safety officer.
+The medical device consultants subsequently must inform the PRRC.
 That’s all.

-Thinking along these lines, it would make sense to train your customer support agents as medical device consultants, too.
+Thinking along these lines, if your customer support agents give advice on the handling of devices to expert groups, they should be trained as medical device consultants, too.

 Conclusion: Lots to do

-This was definitely my longest and most painful article so far.
-Congratulations for reading it completely.
+Congratulations for reading this article completely.
 Let’s grab a beer if you’re in Berlin.